Guiosd/oceanplatform/README.md

 # Ocean Platform
-Welcome To The Repo Of Ocean PLatform
+Welcome To The Repo Of Ocean Platformer